kaanklky/quick-simc/README.md

 SIMC_BRANCH=thewarwithin ./build-wasm.sh
 ```

 The first WASM build takes 15-40 minutes.
-The resulting `simc.wasm` is 30-60 MB (compressed) and will be cached in the browser on first visit via Service Worker.
+The resulting `simc.wasm` is ~100 MB uncompressed; `build-wasm.sh` also emits `simc.wasm.br` (~25 MB) and `simc.wasm.gz` (~35 MB) which the server picks based on `Accept-Encoding`.
+Install `brotli` locally (Debian/Ubuntu: `apt install brotli`) before running the build if you want the smaller variant.
+Everything is cached in the browser on first visit via Service Worker.

 ## Docker